spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 java -jar usage-cost-processor-0.0.1-SNAPSHOT.jar --spring.cloud.stream.bindings.input.destination=test-usage-detail --spring.cloud.stream.bindings.output.destination=test-usage-cost --server.port=9091
 ```

-### Sample Processor
+### Sample Sink

 #### Initialzr

 1. Visit the [Spring Initialzr site](https://start.spring.io/).
 1. Select the latest release of spring boot.
-1. Create a new Maven project with a Group name of `com.example` and an Artifact name of `usage-cost-logger`.
+1. Create a new Maven project with a Group name of `io.spring.dataflow` and an Artifact name of `usage-cost-logger`.
 1. In the Dependencies text box, type `Rabbitmq` to select the RabbitMQ binder dependency.
 1. In the Dependencies text box, type `Cloud Stream` to select the Spring Cloud Stream dependency.
 1. Click the Generate Project button.